jesseDijkman1/meesterproef-1819/article-2.md

 **Warning: Regex syntax is scary**

 Well, I warned you, so when you have a mental breakdown at the end you can't blame me.
-Ofcourse I'm joking, but I will say that regular expressions are one of the scariest phenomenons looking at syntax.
+Ofcourse I'm joking, but I will say that regular expressions are one of the scarier looking things in programming.

 Let's get into the actual syntax of JavaScript regular expressions and how you create one in JavaScript.

-In JavaScript you have two ways of creating a regular expression:
+In JavaScript you have two ways of creating a regular expression.

 - The literal way
 - The constructor-function way